IFRC/IRI map room

 The IFRC and Climate Centre began a partnership with the International Research Institute for Climate and Society (IRI) at Columbia University in New York in 2007 to develop and supply tailored forecasting and monitoring products to help Red Cross Red Crescent disaster managers worldwide predict, prepare for and respond to disasters.

-This digital IFRC “map room”, as it’s called, includes forecasts in context as well as information on possible early action.
+This digital IFRC map room includes forecasts in context as well as information on possible early action.

 On the shortest timescale, six-day forecasts show where and how much heavy rainfall is expected in that period; likewise three-month forecasts, which also include expected light rainfall.